 Although our program is completely online, a student may have the opportunity to take a face-to-face or hybrid course, if the student chooses to do so.
 For example, J500 is often taught face-to-face, in addition to online.
 Students might also develop a strand of interest (9 credits) that includes some face-to-face or hybrid courses.
 It is up to the student to locate face-to-face or hybrid courses on One.iu.

 Yes.
+Students who choose the law strand could also apply for the Education Law Certificate as A608, A710, A675, and A615 (or other courses upon ELC advisor approval) can also satisfy the requirements for the Certificate program.
+The application fee is waived and you can transfer most materials from your Masters degree application to the Certification application.
+You will just need to write a new or amend the existing personal statement to reflect your interest in education law.
+Therefore, to earn the Education Law Certificate, you must apply and be accepted into the certificate program in addition to being enrolled in the M.S. program.
 Please note, however, that you would either need to complete the Education Law Certificate program BEFORE earning your master’s degree or at the same time you complete your master’s degree.
 In other words, you can’t graduate with a master’s degree and then return to IU for this certificate and transfer courses in.
 IU has a policy that credits from a higher degree can’t transfer to a lower degree.
 For those of you who choose the education law strand in the master’s program, you would not need any additional courses.

 Yes.
 The 24-credit hour Indiana principal licensure courses are included in our master’s program.
 Please note that if you are employed in another state, it is up to the student to learn if the license will be accepted in that state.
 IU makes no guarantees that it will transfer.
 If you are unsure if you are eligible for the for the Indiana principal’s license, please contact the Indiana Department of Education to discuss your particular situation.